umd-cgs/rhistiamc/README.md

 1. Double-click rhistiamc.Rproj to load the project in Rstudio

-### Option A - Only look at the processed results and make comparison plots with IAMs
+### Option A - Use already processed results: to make comparison plots with IAMs, etc

 2. Download the processed historical data in IAMC format from: [PUBLIC_output_rhistiamc](https://drive.google.com/open?id=117cTkVRekeu3vHYrFkH93zstpCqGxkM8&usp=drive_fs) into your local output/ folder

 3. Open and run the src/combine_and_plot.R script, following the comments inside

-### Option B - Access full functionality of the repository, including re-processing / updating the historical data
+### Option B - Start from raw data: to add / update a dataset or to aggregate to a different set of regions that match IAM / analysis

 2. Open src/process_hist_data.R